sooftware/kospeech/README.md

 The above document is written in Korean.
 We will also write a document in English as soon as possible, so please wait a little bit.

-If you already have another dataset, please modify the data set path to [main.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/main.py) as appropriate.
+If you already have another dataset, please modify the data set path to [definition.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/definition.py) as appropriate.

 ### Train and Test
-if you want to start training, you should run [main.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/main.py). or you can run by[run.sh](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/run.sh)
-after training, you want to start testing, you should run [test.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/test.py). you can set up a arguments [main.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/utils/main.py).
+if you want to start training, you can run by[run.sh](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/run.sh) after training, you want to start testing, you should run [test.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/test.py). you can set up a arguments [run.sh](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/run.sh).

 ### Incorporating External Language Model in Performance Test
 We introduce incorporating external language model in performance test.